yujie-ren/NLP-Conferences-Deadlines/README.md

+All dates are in the following format: dd-mm,
 ## Confs 2025
 |  Conf  | Submission    |   Notification  |   Conference  |
 | :---:  |    :----:     |     :---:       |     :---:     |